Licenses Frequently Asked Questions (FAQ)

 Effective July 1, 2017, individuals requesting CEU credit will have to comply with IDAPA 07.01.07:

 - 8 hours of code update covering changes included in the latest edition of the NEC.

 - 8 hours of industry-related.

 Individuals who have taken a 16 hour code update course and 8 hours of industry-related CEU's prior to July 1, 2017 will have those CEU credits accepted by the Division of Building Safety.
-Click here for a complete list of CEU courses [PDF] that have been approved by the State of Idaho.

 Where do I find the Continuing Education (CEU) applications and documents for Electrical or Plumbing?

 You will find approved courses, and account login information at https://www.cebroker.com/.